After Years Attacking Bill Clinton’s ‘Impeachment For Lying,’ Donald Trump Hires Clinton’s Impeachment Lawyer

-Donald Trump for years took aim at Bill Clinton, using the former president’s infidelities and his “impeachment for lying” as campaign trail fodder to rile up angry crowds.
+Donald Trump, for years, took aim at Bill Clinton, using the former president’s infidelities and his “impeachment for lying” as campaign trail fodder to rile up angry crowds.

 Now, Trump appears to have changed his ways and has brought on one of the top lawyers who guided Clinton through his impeachment proceedings more than 20 years ago.
 This week, Trump announced that lawyer Ty Cobb is out and Emmet Flood is in, CNN reported.
 The veteran Washington, D.C., attorney is known for his aggressive defense of Clinton as well as George H.W.
 Bush during an investigation of the firing of federal attorneys.